How it worksFeeds

 Forecast

-Projection chart from current trend data — shipment volume, revenue, demand, or workload.
+Projection chart from current trend data .

 external